Add version tags to workbooks and data models

 For example, if you want to promote a tagged workbook version from the "staging" version tag to the "production" version tag, do the following:

-3. Locate the tagged version and select the date of the associated version to open it.
+- Locate the tagged version and select the date of the associated version to open the tagged version.

-5. Select the "Production" tag and any relevant options, then select Set Tag.
+- In the Set tag on version modal, select any relevant options, then select Set Tag.

-6. In the version history, locate the "Staging" tag, then select Remove this tag.
+The "Production" tag is added to the version. - Next, remove the "Staging" tag from the version.
+In the version history, locate the "Staging" tag, then select More > Remove this tag.

 The version appears with a current tag of "Production" and a previous tag of "Staging".